Immigration and California families

 Millions of Californians live in families with immigrant family members.
 Immigrant Californians:

 • Are documented.
 Over half are US citizens.
 Others have a different documented status from the U.S. government, like a green card, a work visa, and some have temporary protections like TPS (Temporary Protected Status) and DACA (Deferred Action for Childhood Arrivals).
 California is also home to refugees and vulnerable populations in the U.S. for humanitarian reasons.
+The federal administration has taken actions to start revoking some immigrants’ temporary legal status, facilitating more deportations, and increasing scrutiny within the immigration legal process.
+Families with questions should consult a qualified lawyer for advice.
+There are resources below about legal services and how to avoid fraud.

 • Have kids.
 About half of all kids in California have at least one immigrant parent.
 One in five (20%) California children live in mixed-status families.
 Mixed-status families are families whose members have different citizenship or immigration status, like a US citizen child with an undocumented grandparent or a mom who has a green card (lawful permanent resident).
+The well-being of children has been impacted by escalated immigration enforcement.
+The resources listed below can help families.

 • Are business owners or workers.
 Immigrants are 38.6 % of entrepreneurs, 39.4 % of STEM workers, and 35.0 % of nurses in the state.
 Many immigrants work in agriculture, manufacturing, construction and general services industries.
+Many businesses and immigrants in key sectors are affected by the change in federal immigration policies, which also affects the economy.
+The resources listed below provide information for businesses and workers.

 • Contribute to the economy: In 2021, immigrants contributed $51.4 billion to California's state and local taxes and $81.8 billion to federal taxes and had $354 billion in spending power.
+The Bay Area Council found that mass deportations in California could result in a $275 billion loss to the state’s economy and a $23 billion reduction in annual tax revenue.
+The loss of immigrant labor would delay projects (including rebuilding Los Angeles after the wildfires), reduce food supply, and drive up costs.

 Information and resources